kristinemlarson/gnssrefl/docs/docker_cl_instructions.md

 You should then mount that directory in the docker run command as follows:

 <code> docker run -it -v $(pwd)/refl_code:/etc/gnssrefl/refl_code/ -v $(pwd)/refl_code/Files:/etc/gnssrefl/refl_code/Files/
--v $(pwd)/refl_code/rinex/station/yyyy:/etc/gnssrefl/refl_code/rinex/station/yyyy/ unavdocker/gnssrefl:latest /bin/bash </code>
+-v $(pwd)/refl_code/rinex/station/yyyy:/etc/gnssrefl/refl_code/rinex/station/yyyy/ --name gnssrefl unavdocker/gnssrefl:latest /bin/bash </code>

 ### Shutdown Docker <a name="Shutdown"></a>
 To shut down the container from the terminal, use `ctrl+c`

-To shut down the docker container run `docker stop [container name]` If you need to see the container(s) you have running you can use `docker ps`
+To shut down the docker container run `docker stop gnssrefl` If you need to see the container(s) you have running you can use `docker ps`

 ### Update Docker Image to newest version <a name="Update Docker"></a>